Wenzel/wenzel.github.io/_posts/2018-05-02-ubuntu-lts-disappointed.md

 I was afraid that it might crash `Ubuntu`.

-Sometimes, a bug in the `i915` kernel module was freezing the window manager when `Firefox` was trying to maximize its main window.
+Sometimes, a bug in the `i915` kernel module was freezing the window manager when `Firefox` was maximizing its main window.

 And you are good for a reboot, and all that it implies (`LVM` password, account password, restarting `NetworkManager` if dead ...)

 # 4 - Crashes

 And now the best, i had crashes, crashes everywhere !

-My desktop was filled with those little bug report windows !!

 A few samples of my selection: